newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava.md

     ## 5                   NA    NA   777267101
     ## 6 2 mi @ MP (3-4)   NA    NA   776017804

-Okay, so there's 201 activities in here, as well as a lot of columns (85 of them), with a majority of these columns probably not being useful for my purposes right now.
+Okay, so there's 201 activities in here, as well as *a lot* of fields (85 of them), with a majority of these fields definitely not being useful for my purposes right now.

-Now I want to explore the Garmin data as well before moving on to removing those unneccessary columns.
+But, I want to explore the Garmin data as well, before moving on to removing those unneccessary columns.

 Garmin Data Files
 -----------------

-First, I load in the first of the CSV files containing the Garmin data created by and downloaded from **Garmin Connect** and check out the dataset.
+First, I loaded in the first of the CSV files containing the Garmin data created by and downloaded from **Garmin Connect** and checked out the dataset.

 ``` r
 garmin1 <- read.csv("garmin1.csv")